couchbase/query/README.md

 planning, execution, and collection of subquery results.
 It also performs plan and result caching for uncorrelated subqueries.

-### Catalog
+### Datastore

-The catalog package defines the interface to the underlying database server.
+The datastore package defines the interface to the underlying database server.

-Some key differences from the previous catalog API:
+Some key differences from the previous datastore API (previously catalog API):

 * DML support